The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Agentic RL: The Task Perspective

 Large Language Model (LLM)-based Multi-agent Systems (MAS) comprise multiple autonomous agents collaborating to solve complex tasks through structured interaction, coordination, and memory management.
-Early static and hand-designed MAS such as CAMEL and MetaGPT~\cite{li2023camel, hong2023metagpt} explored role specialization and task decomposition, while debate-based frameworks such as MAD and MoA~\cite{wang2024mixture, liang2023encouraging} enhanced reasoning via collaborative refinement.
+Early static and hand-designed MAS such as CAMEL and MetaGPT~\citep{li2023camel, hong2023metagpt} explored role specialization and task decomposition, while debate-based frameworks such as MAD and MoA~\citep{wang2024mixture, liang2023encouraging} enhanced reasoning via collaborative refinement.
 Subsequent multi-agent research has shifted to proposing optimizable cooperative systems, which enable MAS to not only dynamically adjust coordination patterns but also directly enhance agent-level reasoning and decision-making strategies.
 Table~\ref{tab:mas_methods} summarizes the main body of works discussed in this section.

-\paragraph{RL-Free Multi-Agent Evolution} In the RL-free self-evolving setting, foundation models cannot be directly optimized; instead, system evolution is driven by mechanisms such as symbolic learning~\cite{zhou2024symbolic}, dynamic graph optimization~\cite{zhuge2024gptswarm,ma2025agenticneuralnetworks, zhou2025reso}, and workflow rewriting~\cite{hu2024automated,zhang2024aflow,zhang2025darwin}.
+\paragraph{RL-Free Multi-Agent Evolution} In the RL-free self-evolving setting, foundation models cannot be directly optimized; instead, system evolution is driven by mechanisms such as symbolic learning~\citep{zhou2024symbolic}, dynamic graph optimization~\citep{zhuge2024gptswarm,ma2025agenticneuralnetworks, zhou2025reso}, and workflow rewriting~\citep{hu2024automated,zhang2024aflow,zhang2025darwin}.
 These methods improve the coordination and adaptability within MAS, but cannot directly update the parameters of foundation models.
-MALT~\cite{motwani2025maltimprovingreasoningmultiagent} employs a heterogeneous multi-agent search tree to generate large-scale labeled trajectories, fine-tuning agents via a combination of Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO) from both successful and failed reasoning paths.